IanWhitney/kafka_brownbag/README.md

 "The Log" in Kafka is a file on disk, like any other file you might have on your computers.
 There are two unique things about The Log, though.

 1. Kafka writes data to the log in the _same order_ it receives it.
-2. Kafka can not go back and change data already written to the log.
+2. Kafka _can not change_ data written to the log.

 These two things combine to make The Log very useful and powerful.
-If you write something that reads the log you don't have to worry about data ordering, because the data is already in order.
+If you're reading The Log you don't have to worry about data ordering, because the data is already in order.
 And you don't have to worry about data changing after you read it, because it can't.

 Further details:
 - [The Log: What every software engineer should know about real-time data's unifying abstraction](https://engineering.linkedin.com/distributed-systems/log-what-every-software-engineer-should-know-about-real-time-datas-unifying)
 - [Turning the Database Inside Out](https://martin.kleppmann.com/2015/03/04/turning-the-database-inside-out.html)

-#### Topics
+### Topics

 Data in The Log is organized in to topics.
 You can think of a topic like a table in a database, where all data in it has the same shape.
-Or you can think of a topic like a process, where the order of messages matters but the shape of each message may be different.
+Or you can think of a topic like a series of steps, where the order of messages matters but the shape of each message may be different.

+An example of a table-like topic is Students.
+Each message in this topic would have the same attributes.

+An example of a series-like topic is placing an order.
+You pick something from a store, you pay with a credit card, a shipping invoice is created, etc. Each message would look different but they need to be in an exact order.

 For this quick introduction demo we're going to use a topic imaginatively named "test"